SoftFever/OrcaSlicer/doc/print_settings/speed/speed_extrusion_rate_smoothing.md

 **4. The pressure advance smooth time (klipper)** - higher smooth time means higher deviation from ideal extrusion, hence more opportunity for this feature to be useful.

-<h3>Acceleration vs. Extrusion rate smoothing</h3>A printer's motion system does
+### Acceleration vs. Extrusion rate smoothing

-not exactly follow the speed changes seen in the gcode preview screen of Orca slicer.
+A printer's motion system does not exactly follow the speed changes seen in the gcode preview screen of Orca slicer.

 When a speed change is requested, the firmware look ahead planner calculates the slow down needed to achieve the target speed.
 The rate of slowdown is limited by the move's acceleration value.